etalab/csv_detective_api/README.md

 # Requirements

 The easiest way to install this API is by cloning it and creating a Docker container.
 To do this you first need docker and docker-compose installed.

-## Run on docker - local
-1. After cloning, move into the project's folder and run `docker-compose up`.
+After cloning, move into the project's folder and run `docker-compose up`.

-## Use sample api
+## Using the API

-The API is described in `localhost:5000` via a swagger interface.
+The API is described in `localhost:5000` via the API swagger interface.